TopHatCroat/nextjs-payloadcms-demo/apps/backend/README.md

 The Swagger API documentation UI is available at `/api-docs` and in `openapi.yaml` file generated on each server restart.

+## Seeding development data

+Run `yarn seed` to seed your database with development data.

+> ⚠️ Warning: This will drop your database deleting all data on your local MongoDB instance!

+The script will generate 2 users:
+ * Admin - email: `admin@example.com` password: `Admin1234`
+ * Admin - email: `editor@example.com` password: `Editor1234`

 ### Docker

 If you have docker and docker-compose installed, you can run `docker-compose up`